ydahal1/ydahal1/jokes.md

-As I get older, I think of all the people I lost along the way.
-Maybe a career as a tour guide wasn't such a good idea.
+The Swiss must've been pretty confident in their chances of victory if they included a corkscrew in their army knife.

 [
-Wed Sep  9 00:42:27 UTC 2026
+Thu Sep 10 00:40:37 UTC 2026
  ]